 Certified Research Administrator (CRA) Study Team

-The CRA Study team is an online guided self-study program designed for all research administrators regardless of institution who are interested in and qualify to take the certified research administrator exam.
-The CRA exam is managed by the Research Administrators Certification Council (RACC), an independent certifying body.
-To learn more about the CRA and other certifications offered by RACC please visit their website at http://cra-cert.org/.
-A CRA designation demonstrates a broad knowledge of all aspects of research administration including, but not limited to, project development and administration, legal requirements and sponsor interface, financial management, and general management.
+The exam is managed by the Research Administrators Certification Council (RACC), an independent certifying body.
+To learn more about this certification and other certifications offered by the council, please visit their website.
+A Certified Research Administrator designation demonstrates a broad knowledge of all aspects of research administration including, but not limited to, project development and administration, legal requirements and sponsor interface, financial management, and general management.

 - On-going professional development